SyllasO/Osteoporosis-Risk-Prediction--CDSS-Using-Machine-Learning/README.md

 - Body Weight
 - Family History

-SHAP analysis confirmed that the model’s behavior aligns with biomedical expectations, with age, hormonal changes, and family history emerging as dominant contributors, consistent with prior ML and clinical studies on osteoporosis risk.[web:5][web:51]
+SHAP analysis confirmed that the model’s behavior aligns with biomedical expectations, with age, hormonal changes, and family history emerging as dominant contributors, consistent with prior ML and clinical studies on osteoporosis risk.

 ---